programmfabrik/apitest/README.md

             "header2": "value"
         },

+        // Additional cookies that should be added to the request "cookies": {
+            // name of a cookie to be set
+            "cookie1": {
+                // A cookie can be get parsed from store if it was saved before
+                // Prepending `?` will ignore the cookie if it is not set "value_from_store": "?sess_cookie",
+                // Or its values can be directly set, overriding the one from store, if defined "value": "value"
+            },
+            "cookie2": {
+                "value_from_store": "ads_cookie",
+            }
+        },

+        // Special headers `X-Test-Set-Cookie` can be populated in the request (on per entry)
+        // It is used in the builting `http_server` to automatically set those cookies on response
+        // So it is useful for mocking them for further testing "set_cookies": [
+            {
+                "name": "sess_cookie",
+                "value": "myauthtoken"
+            },
+            {
+                "name": "jwtoken",
+                "value": "tokenized",
+                "Path": "/auth",
+                "HttpOnly": true
+            }
+        ],

         // With header_from_you set a header to the value of the dat astore field
         // In this example we set the "Content-Type" header to the value "application/json"
         // As "application/json" is stored as string in the datastore on index "contentType"